SartoffelKalat/DiscordTimedInstaban/README.md

 # DiscordTimedInstaban
-A Node-based Discord bot that bans accounts when joining a server based on account age.
+A Node-based Discord bot that bans accounts when joining a server based on account age to protect the server from raids and general harassment.
 The bot also keeps track of banned users through a blacklist.
 Individual server configurations and blacklisted accounts are stored in a local JSON database using [lowdb](https://github.com/typicode/lowdb).

 ## Usage